chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

 - Step 3: Remove payment method (requires password + OTP verification)
 - Body: { password_verification_token, otp }
 - Verify password token and OTP before proceeding
+- **Auto-disable auto-pay**: Before deletion, check if this payment method is used for auto-pay
+  - If used for auto-pay: Automatically disable auto-pay for all groups using this card
+  - Update: Set `auto_pay_enabled = false` for all affected groups in `user_payment_preferences`
+  - Notification: Send email/notification "Auto-pay disabled: Your debit card was removed.
+Please add a new card to re-enable auto-pay."
+  - Result: Contributions revert to manual payment (user must mark as paid manually)

 POST /api/payments/methods/:methodId/set-default
 - Set default payment method for group